 So, you can now see I’m a BIG fan of owning some U.S.-listed ETFs, alongside some individual U.S. stocks, to provide some diversification to my 30-40 Canadian stocks for an income-oriented portfolio.
 Your mileage may vary.

 What are my favourite international dividend ETFs?
-What I am considering owning at some point to deliver income and growth during my retirement?
 Here is the list!

 My top international dividend ETFs

 All data and information is current at the time of this post: